-Ghosn's escape inexcusable, Japan says
+Former Nissan CEO Ghosn's escape inexcusable, Japan says

 Continue Reading Below

-TOKYO (AP) — Japan's justice minister on Sunday called the flight of former Nissan Chairman Carlos Ghosn as he awaited trial on financial misconduct charges inexcusable and vowed to beef up immigration checks.
+TOKYO (AP) — Japan's justice minister on Sunday called the flight of former Nissan Chairman and CEO Carlos Ghosn as he awaited trial on financial misconduct charges inexcusable and vowed to beef up immigration checks.

 Justice Minister Masako Mori said she had ordered an investigation after Ghosn issued a statement a few days ago saying he was in Lebanon.